celery/ceps/draft/high-level-architecture.rst

 It can spawn new instances of Celery processes, stop or restart them either on demand or based on policies the user has specified for auto-scaling.

-It interacts with the `Platform Manager`_ to do so.
+It interacts with the `Platform Manager`_ to do so on the platform the Controller manages.

 On some platforms, the Foreman can instruct the `Platform Manager` to deploy and manage the lifecycle of :term:`Message Brokers <Message Broker>`.